JustSteveKing/config/README.md

 **Please note, this package is a work in progress.
 While there will be no breaking changes a stable release is not yet available**

-A simple dot notation connfiguration package.
+A simple dot notation configuration package.

 ## Installing